joshjennings98/joshjennings98.github.io/src/blog/fsharp-neural-network.md

 #### Output Layer

 For the output layer, we compute the derivative of the loss function with respect to the outputs.
-If `L` is the loss function and `o` represents a network output, the gradient is computed as:
+For the following equations `L` is the loss function, `o` is a network output, `t` is the target output, and the derivative is that of the activation function.
+The gradient can then be computed as:

 ![derivative of loss function with respect to the outputs](./static/assets/nn8.svg)